Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzDataLakeGen2Item.md

 ```

 ### -Permission
 Sets POSIX access permissions for the file owner, the file owning group, and others.
 Each class may be granted read, write, or execute permission.
 Symbolic (rwxrw-rw-) is supported.
+The sticky bit is also supported and its represented either by the letter t or T in the final character-place depending on whether the execution bit for the others category is set or unset respectively, absence of t or T indicates sticky bit not set.

 ```yaml
 Type: System.String